The 7 product dimensions (by Ellen Gottesdiener) help to think to discover product options and create pieces of value.Continue reading →

 A few articles

-Lean UX heavily promotes the whole product development team participating during the complete product development cycle, from the very beginning.
-The whole team approach aims to create a shared understanding with everyone (all team roles) from the beginning and to minimize any waste originating from working in sub-teams or silos (hand-overs, intermediate deliverables, re-discussing the same topic with people who didn’t participate, etc).
+Lean UX heavily promotes the whole product development team participating during the complete product development cycle from the very beginning.
+The entire team approach aims to create a shared understanding with everyone (all team roles) from the start and to minimize any waste originating from working in sub-teams or silos (hand-overs, intermediate deliverables, re-discussing the same topic with people who didn’t participate, etc.).

-True agile teams (feature teams) are product-oriented and are able to implement product features end to end, creating pieces of value with every item done.
-Collaboration with all team members is a great source of creativity, new ideas and innovation.
-This kind of cross-functional collaboration is demanding: people are expected to think outside their box, to participate in work outside their main domain, and to help to create that necessary shared understanding to be able to deliver value within an iteration.
+True agile teams (feature teams) are product-oriented and can implement product features end to end, creating value pieces with every item done.
+Collaboration with all team members is an excellent source of creativity, new ideas and innovation.
+This kind of cross-functional collaboration is demanding: people are expected to think outside their box, participate in work outside their main domain, and help create that necessary shared understanding to deliver value within an iteration.

-Teams working in a phased approach (the so-called staggered sprints) face a number of worries – this should not be accepted as common, and such teams should strive for a better way of working.
-A phased approach is basically some work done in a sprint before the “development” sprint (or even worse, acceptance or testing after the”development” sprint).
+Teams working in a phased approach (the so-called staggered sprints) face several worries – this should not be accepted as standard, and such teams should strive for a better working method.
+A phased approach is some work done in a sprint before the “development” sprint (or even worse, acceptance or testing after the” development” sprint).